horcrux2301/AFCP/readme.md

 Codeforces | :white_check_mark:
 Atcoder | :white_check_mark:

 `Note:- The package has been fairly tested for MacOS and Linux.
 However Windows users might face some issues.
-Please open one in the repo.`.
+Please open one in the repo if you do.`.

 [Never used atom for competing?
 Read this](#packages)

 ## Installation

+Install package either by running `apm install afcp` from the terminal or by searching in the Install menu from Atom.

+You will also need to install the following to use the package properly.

 Linux -